- Sociology

 Fellowships & awards

-My work has won awards from the American Society of Criminology, the Society for the Study of Social Problems, the Center for the Study of Guns in Society, and the Western Society of Criminology.
-I did fieldwork and manage data for the Shadow Costs project — testing the impact of rehabilitation classes and monetary sanctions (funded by NSF, NIJ, RSF, and Haynes grants).
+My work has won paper awards from the American Society of Criminology, the Society for the Study of Social Problems, and the Western Society of Criminology.
+Recent articles appear in PNAS, Science Advances, Law & Society Review, Social Studies of Science, and Social Problems.
+I also collaborate on the Shadow Costs project, studying monetary sanctions and rehabilitation.

 Active projects